Kickers Offenbach: Decline and recovery

 Kickers spent the next seven years in the 2.
 Bundesliga before making a return to the Bundesliga for just a single season in 1983–84.
 In 1985, financial problems led to the club being penalized points and driven into the third division amateur Oberliga Hessen.
 They recovered, only to be denied a licence in 1989, and were sent back down again.
 By the mid-1990s they again slipped into the Oberliga Hessen (IV).
 They appeared in the final of the national amateur championship in 1994 where they lost 1–0 to Preußen Münster.
 Offenbach returned the 2.
 Bundesliga in 1999 and were immediately relegated after a 17th-place finish.
 In each of these seasons the team took part in the national amateur championship, winning the title in 1999.

 The club next appeared in the 2.
 Bundesliga in 2005.
 After two lower table finishes, Kickers were relegated to the 3.
 Liga on the final day of the 2007–08 season following a 3–0 defeat to fellow strugglers VfL Osnabrück.

-On 18 July 2012, the club's new ground, the Sparda Bank Hessen Stadium, was opened with a pre-season friendly against Bayer Leverkusen.
+On 18 July 2012, the club's new ground was opened under the name Sparda-Bank-Hessen-Stadion with a pre-season friendly against Bayer Leverkusen.
 The club was refused a 3.
 Liga licence at the end of the 2012–13 season and was relegated to the Regionalliga, with SV Darmstadt 98 taking its place.
 The club, €9 million in debt, could have faced insolvency and a restart at the lowest level of the German football league system.

 The club won the Regionalliga Südwest in 2014–15 and earned the right to take part in the promotion round to the 3.
 Liga, where they missed out on promotion to Magdeburg.
 The loss was overshadowed by approximately 40 Offenbach supporters storming the field in the 84th minute and forcing a twenty-minute interruption to the return leg.